Cloud Enhanced Open Software Defined Mobile Wireless Testbed for City-Scale Deployment

 The testbed is intended to enable several new classes of wireless experiments not currently supported by testbeds available to the research community.
 The “sweet spot” for experimenters is ultra-high access bandwidth coupled with low latency mobile networks and edge cloud services, an attractive target that could enable a new class of applications such as AR/VR for mobile users or cloud-assisted connected cars.

-In response to the NSF Dear Colleague Letter 20-046, three teams recently received a supplement award to conduct advanced wireless
+In response to the NSF Dear Colleague Letter 20-046, two teams recently received a supplement award to conduct advanced wireless experimental

 On Friday, July 28th, 2023, we successfully wrapped up the NSF COSMOS-NewLAW-CS3 Research Experience and Mentoring for Teachers.
 We are

 The O-RAN Global PlugFest Spring 2023 was conducted from April to June 2 in ten labs across Asia, Europe and